learn-co-curriculum/dsc-hypothesis-testing-section-recap-v2-1/README.md

 * Start by examining any existing research to see if it can shed light on the problem you're studying
 * Start with a clear alternative and null hypothesis for your experiment to "prove"
 * It's important to have a thoughtfully selected control group from the same population for your trial to distinguish effect from variations based on population, time or other factors
-* Sample size needs to be selected carefully to ensure your results have a good chance of being statistically significant
+* Your sample size needs to be selected carefully to ensure your results have a good chance of being statistically significant
 * Your results should be reproducible by other people and using different samples from the population
-* The p-value for an outcome determines how likely it is that the outcome could be due to chance
+* The p-value for an outcome determines how likely it is that the outcome could occur under the null hypothesis
 * The alpha value is the marginal threshold at which we're comfortable rejecting the null hypothesis
-* An alpha of 0.05 is a common choice for many experiments
+* An alpha value of 0.05 is a common choice for many experiments
-* Effect size measures just the size in difference between two groups under observation, whereas statistical significance combines effect size with sample size
+* Effect size measures just the size of the difference between two groups under observation, whereas statistical significance combines effect size with sample size
 * A one sample t-test is used to determine whether a sample comes from a population with a specific mean.
-* A two-sample t-test is used to determine if two population means are equal
+* A two sample t-test is used to determine if two population means are equal
 * Type 1 errors (false positives) are when we accept an alternative hypothesis which is actually false
 * The alpha that we pick is the likelihood that we will get a type 1 error due to random chance
 * Type 2 errors (false negatives) are when we reject an alternative hypothesis which is actually true